Crews battling house fire at Lake Tarawera

 Fire crews a battling a fire at a Lake Tarawera property.

-A Fire and Emergency NZ spokesman said multiple crews were battling a fire at a two storey dwelling around 20m by 10m in size.
+A Fire and Emergency NZ spokesman said multiple crews were battling the fire at a two storey dwelling around 20m by 10m in size.

 A police spokeswoman said initial reports came in around 8.15am of a fire in a carport attached to a house on Spencer Rd.